YarnSpinnerTool/YarnSpinner-Godot/docs/Installation.md

 ## Installation

 Copy the `addons/` directory to your project.
-This plugin requires some .dll dependencies which are delivered in the `addons/YarnSpinner-Godot/Runtime/DLLs` directory.
-In order to compile your project with YarnSpinner-Godot, add the following line to your Godot Mono project's `.csproj` file somewhere inside the `<Project>` tag (but not inside an ItemGroup or PropertyGroup)
+This plugin requires some .dll dependencies which are delivered in the `addons/YarnSpinner-Godot/Runtime/DLLs` directory and via NuGet.
+In order to compile your project with YarnSpinner-Godot, first make sure you have a solution (.sln) and csproj file.
+If you don't, you can choose the Project menu -> Tools -> C# -> Create C# solution.

+add the following line to your Godot project's `.csproj` file somewhere inside the `<Project>` tag (but not inside an ItemGroup or PropertyGroup)

 `   <Import Project="addons\YarnSpinner-Godot\YarnSpinner-Godot.props" />`